mnsltd/mns-public/README.md

 On the landing page of your application, preferably after the `<body>` tag, copy and paste the following Javascript code:

+For Mastcore Projects, please add the cookie web component code onto the `mast_main.xml`.
+To use the `LoginPg > description` tag:

 ```html
 <script src="https://cdn.jsdelivr.net/gh/mnsltd/mns-public@develop/cookie/mns-cookie.js" type="module"></script>